Trans Qatari princess who shared ordeal in a letter in 2015, now granted asylum in Britain

 Story highlights

-A Qatari transgender princess fled Qatar and seek asylum in the United Kingdom fearing persecution.
+A Qatari transgender princess fled Qatar and sought asylum in the United Kingdom fearing persecution.

-A Qatari transgender princess fled Qatar and seek asylum in the United Kingdom fearing persecution.
+A Qatari transgender princess fled Qatar and sought asylum in the United Kingdom fearing persecution.

-A transgender Qatari princess who was on the run away from Qatar to the UK is now granted asylum.
-The princess is from the ruling Al Thani family and has left their home country in fear for their life.
+A transgender Qatari princess who escaped from Qatar to the UK has now been granted asylum.
+The princess from the ruling Al Thani family had left her home country in fear for her life.

-The Sunday Time reported that Sheikha, the Qatari princess went into hiding in the UK with their girlfriend after escaping from a bodyguard in 2015 when she was with their family on a shopping trip in London.
+The Sunday Times reported that Sheikha, the Qatari princess went into hiding in the UK with her girlfriend after escaping from a bodyguard in 2015 when she was with her family on a shopping trip to London.

 Leaked documents show that the member of the emirate’s ruling Al Thani family told the Home Office that "growing up in Qatar has been the most difficult thing I have had to do" because "I never wanted to be put in this body".